 Beginning April 1, the fire museum will expand operating hours to include Wednesdays from 10 a.m. to 4 p.m.
 This addition will expand open days to four days per week.
 Operating hours have almost doubled since 2016.
-Also, a new traveling exhibit, The Art of Emergency Care, will open in the Charles & Georgia Goodwin Aurora Room on Saturday, April 13.
+Also, a new traveling exhibit, The Art of Emergency Care, is open in the Charles & Georgia Goodwin Aurora Room.
 Created in collaboration with the National EMS Museum, this exhibit is the NEMSM’s first exhibit and the exhibit will travel across North America over the next three years.

 David L. Pierce Art and History Center

 Aurora Il 60505

 One of the oldest buildings in downtown Aurora is home to both the Aurora Historical Society and the Aurora Public Art Commission.
 The David L. Pierce Art and History Center at 20 E. Downer Pl. is a three-story limestone-faced structure that was restored and reopened to the public as a museum in 1996; it was renamed in honor of the former mayor in 2003.

 Visit art exhibits on the first and third floors and stop by the incredible “Aurora Story” exhibit on the second floor.

 The museum is open Wed-Sat from noon to 4 p.m. and on First Fridays from 6 to 9 p.m.
 It is free to visit the museum.
 Donations are appreciated.

 Located in a historic, old Post Office building in downtown Aurora, SciTech Hands On Museum is a cultural and educational treasure for Aurora and the surrounding communities.